Are you ready to be a Mountaineer? We can't wait to learn more about you, your goals and how App State can help get you there.

 Scholarships

-Each year, App State awards more than $4 million to students based on need and academic achievement and enrolls hundreds of students into Selective Academic Programs.
+Each year, App State awards an average of $25 million to students based on need, as well as academic and athletic achievement, and enrolls hundreds of students into Selective Academic Programs.
 Scholarships are available to new, transfer and returning students and provide varying awards ranging from partial to full institutional costs.

 Options for Submitting Materials